timostenz/performativerl/README.md

 python run_experiment.py --sampling --occupancy_iid
 ```

-- additional plots show the state space coverage
+- additional plots show the state space coverage (Specify the iterations printed according to the *run_experiment.py* file.
+By default the first 10 iterations will be printed.)

 - additional plots show the trajectory length

 - additional files provide the transition probabilities for the main agent and the follower agents.
-These files are only generate for the last iteration.
+These files are only generated for the last iteration.

 ### Structure of the repository